siddique-sa/DinD_Projects/DinD-debian-latest/README.md

 ```
 <hr>

-### Voila ! now you are inside the docker image which has working docker inside it & Ubuntu:latest as base image
+### Voila ! now you are inside the docker image which has working docker inside it & debian:latest as base image

 - To check which or what OS you have
 ```